What Are the Best Practices for Establishing Safety Accountabilities?

 - Documented key safety activities in senior management job duties and responsibilities;

-- Personnel performance reviews are dependent on employees compliance with key safety activities;
+- Personnel performance reviews are dependent on employees in compliance with key safety activities;

-- Management recognizes employee contributions to the safety program; and
+- Management recognizes employee contributions to the SMS; and

-- Management communicates the significance of the safety program to all employees.
+- Management communicates the significance of the SMS to all employees.

 Final Thoughts on Aviation SMS Safety Accountabilities

-Documented elements of SMS programs are usually pretty easy to fake during the first few years of SMS audits.
+Documented elements of SMS are usually pretty easy to fake during the first few years of SMS audits.
 We often hear of smaller operators purchasing SMS manuals that have all the "pretty" and "politically correct" words.
 These convenient manuals may still have another company's name in them.
+Don't be that safety manager!

 Final words: don't be afraid to make changes whenever necessary.
 Changes should be accepted by top management.
 Safety accountabilities of managers must reflect the size, nature, and complexity of your operations, and also consider hazards and safety risks associated with your operations.